Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/bme280/README.md

 https://pdf1.alldatasheet.com/datasheet-pdf/view/1132060/BOSCH/BME280.html

+The program uses org.slf4j.simple Class SimpleLogger as suggested by the Pi4j_V2 documentation.
+Consult that logger class documentation to understand its various logging options.

+I2C connection path.
+1. mvn clean package
+2. cd target/distribution
+3. sudo ./runBME280I2C.sh
+Args if bus and or address must be set
+   -b 0x01 -a 0x77

 The SPI example assumes SPI bus 0, ChipSelect GPIO 21.
 The GPIO is configurable as a program parm option.

-The program uses org.slf4j.simple Class SimpleLogger as suggested by the Pi4j_V2 documentation.
-Consult that logger class documentation to understand its various logging options.

 The SPI connection per the Datasheet supports MODE0 or MODE3.
 The spec shows reading a register consists of:
 1. Chip select driven low